NIH-MIP/pytorch_cmd_line_tools/README.md

 --num_epochs (int) number of training iterations, default 1

+--input_size(int) size of input image

+--bs(int)          batch size

+-- feat_ext        needs to be false (train entire model) in the case of non-imagenet models

+-- pretrain        true for transfer learning

 # Fastai_BinaryImageClassification.py
 command line tool that uses fastai library with command line interface for easier training on cluster